-- Pay annual tuition and retreat fees: $845 full-year tuition, plus $100 retreat fee.
-Need-based scholarships are available, see below.
+- Pay annual tuition and retreat fees: $845 annual tuition.
+Tuition assistance is available, see below.

 - Note: tuition represents half the actual cost to participate and the remainder is subsidized by tax-deductible contributions.
 GTCYS does NOT ask families to participate in door-to-door fundraising activities.

 - Practice GTCYS music 10 minutes daily and come prepared to rehearsals; see the Attendance Policy for details.